aimms/documentation/webui/widget-options.rst

 **From AIMMS version 4.79** it is possible to configure custom tooltips for the elements in the row and column headers of the `Table <table-widget.html>`_ and on the x-axis elements of the `Bar Chart <bar-chart-widget.html>`_, `Line Chart <line-chart-widget.html>`_ and `Bar-Line Chart <bar-line-chart-widget.html>`_.

 You need to add the ``webui::TooltipIdentifier`` annotation attribute to the set and specify the string parameter indexed over the respective set.
-For example,
+For example:

 .. code ::